covery/php-client/README.md

 <a name="basic" />
 # Basic Integration

-First thing you need is to initialize `Facade` with credentials and transport.
+The first thing you need is to initialize `Facade` with credentials and transport.
 To do this, place the following code somewhere close to your application initialization:

 ```php